skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 For a guide on installing the toolchain from arm themselves check [here](https://learn.arm.com/install-guides/gcc/arm-gnu/).
 I found the apt package for Ubuntu to be about 1 year out of date, but still went with it because I was too lazy to get the latests version from the Arm website, the guide shows you both ways on Linux, Mac, and Windows.

 # IDEs
-You could do everything in [Neoim](https://neovim.io/) if you wanted, but it might be easier whilst learning to use a system with pre-made automation tools to make the process a little smoother.
+You could do everything in [Neovim](https://neovim.io/) if you wanted, but it might be easier whilst learning to use a system with pre-made automation tools to make the process a little smoother.
 The main IDEs that are mentioned for STM32 development are listed below:

 - [Arm Keil MDK v6](https://www.keil.arm.com/) - This is the official IDE suite from ARM, there is a [free non-commercial license](https://www.keil.arm.com/keil-mdk/#mdk-v6-editions) for it but it does not support all Arm chips or features.
 It does include support for some RTOS such as CMSIS library and FreeRTOS, along with providing some of the proprietary arm toolchains such as the Arm compiler and a debugger.
 Also has a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) - The official IDE supplied by ST Microelectronics.
 It is based on Eclipse and uses the GNU arm tool chains, along with supporting the official ST Link debugger hardware.
 There is a bunch of support and packages with this.
 It seems like a great option to low the barrier to getting started with STM32 development.

 - [PlatformIO IDE](https://platformio.org/) - Free and Open-Source!
 They supply a standalone IDE and also an [extension for vscode](https://platformio.org/install/ide?install=vscode).
-This seems fully featured enough to try so I will be using it for my initial progress.
+This seems fully featured and user friendly enough to to learn on, without having it do everything for you, so I will be using it for my initial progress.

 - [Arm Mbed](https://os.mbed.com/) - Free and Open-source development platform - IDE and OS.
 However, this project is being [binned in 2026](https://os.mbed.com/blog/entry/Important-Update-on-Mbed/).